 The bladder is a hollow organ that is surrounded by muscle and a thin, protective lining.
 It is responsible for controlling the release of urine from the body.

-When the tumor develops in the thin lining of the bladder, it is called non-muscle-invasive bladder cancer.
+When the tumour develops in the thin lining of the bladder, it is called non-muscle-invasive bladder cancer.
 This is by far the most common type of bladder cancer and the prognosis is generally good for a successful treatment and recovery.

-Typically, the more serious type of bladder cancer occurs when the tumor spreads to the muscle.
+Typically, the more serious type of bladder cancer occurs when the tumour spreads to the muscle.
 This is called muscle-invasive bladder cancer and has a much greater probability of spreading to the rest of the body.

 There are certain risk factors associated with bladder cancer which can be controlled to a certain degree.

 Smoking increases the risk of many medical conditions, including bladder cancer

 Most people associate smoking with lung cancer.
 You are, however, four to seven times more likely to develop bladder cancer if you are a smoker, compared with an individual who does not smoke.
 In around half of the diagnosed cases, smoking is a factor for both men and women.